vindognz/connect-4/README.md

     remember the last ip you played against. remember ip input with a name? stop multiple ppl joining one game (or add spectators) make it so when ppl leave, the game ends instead of hanging or crashing.

+sols todo:
+    custom play modes - 3 player?

+    allow for inf players using numbers in the tilesheet and *arg in play for providers mods - can use from mods import * to overwrite functions